TomBruns/PayAwayReadMe/README.md

 }
 ```

 ![Five Bubble Placeholder](Images/five_bubble.jpg?raw=true) &nbsp; **RAFT Auth Switch (RAFT)**
-+ The fundamental requirement was to allow merchants using basic Card Terminals to continue to process clear text PAN transactions ans transparently add the ability to process Tokenized transactions.
++ The fundamental requirement was to allow merchants using basic Card Terminals to continue to process clear text PAN transactions and transparently add the ability to process Tokenized transactions.

-+ The challenge was how to distinguish on-the-fly between tokenized and non-tokenized payment card nos in a payment auth request.
++ The challenge was how to distinguish on-the-fly between tokenized and non-tokenized payment card Nos in a payment auth request.

 + The solution for the Hackathon was to use the Tokenization request as a `PayAway initialization transaction` and additionally store the Tokenized PAN in a special `PayAway` vault.
 If the merchant is enabled for `PayAway`, Raft will 1st look in the PayAway Vault for an entry matching the PAN value received.
 If it finds a match, it will then use the standard Vault to detokenize the value received back to clear text PAN.
-Additionally RAFY will also send a `Payment Authorized` event to RGW.
+Additionally RAFT will also send a `Payment Authorized` event to RGW.
 If it does not find a matching entry in the PayAway Vault, RAFT assumes the value received is clear text PAN.

-+ The changes were written in `Mainframe Assembly`, a sample of the code is below...
++ The changes were written in `Mainframe Assembler`, a sample of the code is below...
 ```text
 *---------------------------------------------------------------------*
 *        CHECK FOR PAYAWAY                                            *